YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 In some sense, the event horizon is a "reversed" particle horizon but this time the photon is emitted today $t_0$ on earth and we let it travel until $t_f \to +\infty$.
 Contrary to the two other kinds, this horizon does not set a limit on how far we can receive informations from, but on how far we can send informations to.

-From previous considerations it is now straightforward to calculate it's radius as:
+From previous considerations it is now straightforward to calculate it's conformal radius as:

 $$
 \chi_{evt}(t) = c\int_{t}^{+\infty} \frac{\text{d}t'}{a(t')}
 $$

-In proper distance it is
+From which we calculate the physical distance

 $$
 d_{evt}(t) = a(t)\chi_{evt}(t)